-When a new year comes, it's always a great time to look out for new decor trends too.
-And thankfully, trends for home decor don't change so fast that you can keep them going for a few years without fear of being cliché or passé.
+Trends for home decor don't change too quickly, so you can keep them going for a few years without fear of being terribly outdated.

 You can also change small things, like the shower curtain or smaller decor elements, to keep a neutral bathroom trendy and fresh.

-If you don't like dealing with color schemes, 2018 is your chance: monochrome bathrooms are back in style.
-Monochrome is easy: choose one color and decorate with different shades of it.
+If you don't like choosing palettes, you're in luck: Monochrome bathrooms are back in style.
+Monochrome is easy: Choose one color and decorate with different shades of it.
 Usually, all you need is a single color strip from your favorite paint company.

-This clean, minimalist bathroom by House of Sylphina features mostly white tile (note the different textures and patterns!) and a little gold to bring some shine.Continue to 3 of 9 below.
+This clean, minimalist bathroom by House of Sylphina features mostly white tile (note the different textures and patterns) and a little gold to bring some bling.Continue to 2 of 8 below.

 Bathrooms with minimal storage are out; practicality is back in.
-But storage doesn't have to mean ugly: there are many beautiful ways to add storage space to your bathroom, without getting in the way of your decor style.
+There are many beautiful ways to add storage space to your bathroom, without getting in the way of your decor style.

-In a age when we are busier than ever, a spa-like haven of relaxation is a necessity.
-This is why you will see plenty of spa-like, escapist bathrooms with muted lighting, deep soaking tubs, and lots of soft textures.
+A spa-like haven of relaxation is a necessity which is why you will see plenty of spa-inspired, escapist bathrooms with muted lighting, deep soaking tubs, and lots of soft textures.

 Don't forget a little greenery and even smooth river stones!
-This bathroom by Ashley Campbell Interior Design is an inspiring example of what you can do with the spa style.Continue to 7 of 9 below.
+This bathroom by Ashley Campbell Interior Design is an inspiring example of what you can do with the style.Continue to 6 of 8 below.

 Showers With Metal Frames

-Designers expect 2018 to be the year when metal-framed showers really take over.
-Although we've seen this trend growing in the past few years, now is the time when we'll see this popping up in every trendy bathroom.
+Although we've seen this trend growing in the past few years, it seems like metal frames are now popping up in every trendy bathroom.

 Metal frames make showers look window-like, with a touch of rustic and/or industrial feel to them.
-This shower by Janus Custom Building Products, via Houzz, is a great example.Continue to 8 of 9 below.
+This shower by Janus Custom Building Products, via Houzz, is a great example.Continue to 7 of 8 below.

 For example, this contemporary bathroom by Gabor + Allen uses a chevron installation style with a dark grey ceramic tile that looks like slate or dark granite.
-There's no need to spend thousands of dollars on... fancy tile if you can get the same look (and a much easier maintenance regimen) for a fraction of the cost.Continue to 9 of 9 below.
+There's no need to spend thousands of dollars on fancy tiles if you can get the same look (and a much easier maintenance regimen) for a fraction of the cost.Continue to 8 of 8 below.

-The bathroom may be the last bastion of analog living, but not for very long.
 More and more high tech gadgets are making their way into the bathroom.
-Most noticeable this year is the increased use of digital temperature settings: set your shower at your preferred temperature, and get a steady flow of water that won't cool down or heat up unexpectedly.
+Most noticeable is the increased use of digital temperature settings: Set your shower at your preferred temperature, and get a steady flow of water that won't cool down or heat up unexpectedly.